influencer marketing · chicago

 These are the biggest, best-known Chicago creators we track, sorted by reach.

-Chicago depth is on TikTok, where lifestyle and food run deepest.
+Creator depth sits on TikTok, where lifestyle and food run deepest.

 | Creator | Followers | Lifetime likes | Posts | Avg views | Engagement | Verified | Rate / post* |